EverestAPI/EverestAPI.github.io/tutorials/firstcodemod.md

 >
 > This means: Microsoft.CSharp, System.Windows.Anything, System.IO.Compression and other libraries are not available on Linux / macOS.
 > For an up-to-date list, check the [list of precompiled MonoKickstart libraries](https://github.com/flibitijibibo/MonoKickstart/tree/master/precompiled), as Celeste uses them for Linux / macOS.

-## Recommended NuGet packages

-**We're recommending you to install the following NuGet packages:**
-- `Microsoft.Net.Compilers` - Maintain build compatibility on systems with older C# compilers installed. **Latest version recommended**
-- `System.ValueTuple` - Used by HookedMethod.
-- `Mono.Cecil` - Used by HookedMethod and MonoMod (**and is thus required to make changes to the game's code**).
-IL manipulation library. **0.10.0 or newer required**
-- `HookedMethod` - Hook methods with ease at runtime. **0.3.1 or newer required**

-> [!IMPORTANT]
-> Make sure to go into the properties of the Mono.Cecil and HookedMethod references and set "Copy Local" to "False", otherwise Visual Studio will include outdated / conflicting copies in your mod.

 ## Module class